janhq/server/docs/guides/documentation-cleanup.md

 ## Summary

-✅ **Goal achieved:** "only one document in /docs and their READMe in dir only"
+OK **Goal achieved:** "only one document in /docs and their READMe in dir only"
-- ✅ Single TESTING.md (not 3+ separate testing docs)
+- OK Single TESTING.md (not 3+ separate testing docs)
-- ✅ Single JAN-CLI.md in main docs (not buried in subdirectory)
+- OK Single JAN-CLI.md in main docs (not buried in subdirectory)
-- ✅ Configuration README links to main docs (clear hierarchy)
+- OK Configuration README links to main docs (clear hierarchy)
-- ✅ No duplicate content
+- OK No duplicate content
-- ✅ Better navigation and maintainability
+- OK Better navigation and maintainability

 **Result:** Cleaner, more maintainable documentation structure with clear paths to all information.